Dr. Johnnie W. Jones, Jr.

 Peaches Davis

-On August 10, 2012 at age 80+, Peaches Davis debuted in her first credited speaking role in a major motion picture.
+At age 80+, Peaches Davis landed her first credited speaking role in a major motion picture, proving that persistence and passion can lead to new creative heights.

 Estelle Coffman